 Emotionally abusive relationships: Social media stalkers

-When does social media viewing move away from healthy curiosity into stalking behaviour?
+When does social media viewing move away from a healthy curiosity into stalking behaviour?
 What is the harm in keeping in touch via newsfeed?
 What might possibly be problematic about sharing hobbies, common interest events or activities enjoyed by family and friends?
 Perhaps you love to witness children growing up, enjoy new relationship announcements and feel excited when you learn about the launch of books, products, companies, groups and events?

 The results of a brief social media survey indicated the following reasons for Facebook use: